debitoor/express-timeout-handler/README.md

 [![npm version](https://badge.fury.io/js/express-timeout-handler.svg)](https://badge.fury.io/js/express-timeout-handler) [![Build Status](https://travis-ci.org/debitoor/express-timeout-handler.svg?branch=master)](https://travis-ci.org/debitoor/express-timeout-handler) [![Dependency Status](https://david-dm.org/debitoor/express-timeout-handler.svg)](https://david-dm.org/debitoor/express-timeout-handler) [![devDependency Status](https://david-dm.org/debitoor/express-timeout-handler/dev-status.svg)](https://david-dm.org/debitoor/express-timeout-handler#info=devDependencies) [![Coverage Status](https://coveralls.io/repos/github/debitoor/express-timeout-handler/badge.svg?branch=master)](https://coveralls.io/github/debitoor/express-timeout-handler?branch=master)

-Express timeout middleware that works in combination with any error middleware in express.
+Express timeout middleware that ensures a response is returned to the client on a timeout event.

-Add a global timeouts to all your routes in express and add individual timeouts to specific routes.
-If a timeout happens an error will be passed to the ``next`` callback in express, so that an error handler can act on the timeout.
-After the error handler sends a response to the caller, this module will set a ``globalTimeout`` property on the response object to true and disable all methods on the response object which might try and send something after the timeout happened.
+Add a global timeout to all your routes in express and add individual timeouts to specific routes.
+If a timeout happens the ``onTimeout`` function will be called.
+The ``onTimeout`` function MUST terminate the request with a response.
+When a timeout happens, this module will set a ``globalTimeout`` property on the response object to true and disable all methods on the response object which might try and send something after the timeout happened.

-Note on streams: whenever a stream has started streaming to the response object, the timeout can not be expected to be triggered.
+Note on streams: whenever a stream has started streaming to the response object, the ``onTimeout`` function will not be triggered.
 Or in other words: if a timeout happens after we start streaming, the stream will not be interrupted.

 	npm install --save express-timeout-handler